Removing invalid characters from XML backups

 entities-clean.xmlfile into another directory, rename it back to

-entities.xmland create a new ZIP with and the
+entities.xmland create a new ZIP with the newly created

 - Import the new ZIP file, ensuring that it contains both XML files.